Does Fasting Help Treat Allergies and Sensitivities?

 However, that means that modern humans heavily take advantage of our own limbic systems.
 Sugar, pure energy as calories, is eaten in excess because our brains naturally tell us that it’s great: it’s what we need to survive for a long time and make more fat.
 Unfortunately, our brain doesn’t realize that we can’t live forever and that we need a balanced diet that should be wired in our brain as pleasurable in the first place.

 To your ancestors, it felt as good to eat a fresh broccoli as it does when we eat our favorite candy.
-Our limbic systems are just so desensitized now that it only appreciates and craves sugar and high-fat foods, when these would be a luxury to primitive humans.
+Our limbic systems are just so desensitized now that it only appreciates and craves sugar and rich foods when these would be a luxury to primitive humans.

 How I Use Water and Intermittent Fasting for Seasonal Allergies and Food Intolerances